 Above.
 Top: Moschino's McDonald's bag.
-Bottom Left: Moschino's Barbie t-shirt.
-Bottom Right: Moschino's Cheetos dress.
+Bottom: Moschino's Barbie t-shirt.

 Anya Hindmarch, who famously appropriated the logos of mundane British household brands such as Boots, John Lewis and Kellogg’s and elevated them to high fashion says: “I think I think there’s something funny about something [that is] every day that you know so well, but see through a twisted fashion optic…” and in return the brands are “thrilled at the awareness it [gives] their brand in a different and highly visible market”.

 The “Boots” boots Hindmarch created were even acquired by the Boots family for their private art collection, she points out.
 “I like the feeling it gives,” she adds.
 “You respond to it differently because there is already a preconceived idea that you can play with.”

 Above: Anya Hindmarch's 'Boots' boots.

 And taking it a step further, Balenciaga did an incredible job of taking a mass consumer staple and turning it itself into a high fashion, high demand piece.
 Its $2,000+ interpretation of the iconic Ikea $1 blue carrier bag (Frakta) sold out almost immediately after launch.
 The value of the design in this case was not only measured by dollar sales, but also by the media and social media buzz/impressions it achieved.
 Quite staggeringly, it’s estimated that it earned media value of around $2.5 million from January to September this year; however, it also reached a substantially wider audience, roughly 116 million, through non-fashion and mainstream media; media that’s often difficult to get a run in with a pure fashion story.